djsnipa1/gitpod-starter-html/README.md

 # gitpod-starter-html

-If you want to use foldera and preview the html inside of them, you will need to change the `package.json` file like this:
+If you want to use a folder and preview the html inside of them, you will need to change the `package.json` file like this:

 ```json
 "scripts": {